-.1.3.
-AUDITOR GENERAL REPORT FOR 2019/20 AND PREVIOUS FINANCIAL YEARS he auditor general s office audits the municipalities for the period July- June every year in line with their financial cycle.
-The focus of the udit is always on Statement of financial position, Statement of financial performance, Statement of changes in net assets and cash flow tatements, performance information and implementation of policies.
+The auditor general s office audits the municipalities for the period July- June every year in line with their financial cycle.
+The focus of the audit is always on Statement of financial position, Statement of financial performance, Statement of changes in net assets and cash flow tatements, performance information and implementation of policies.